firefly-iii/docs/docs/docs/how-to/firefly-iii/upgrade/self-managed.md

 ## Straight from GitHub

+!!! warning "Upgrading by pulling the remote repository"
+    It's no longer possible to upgrade Firefly III by simply pulling the code from the `main` or `develop` branch of the repository.
+Generated (JS) code and other dependencies are not in the repository, so your upgraded installation may not work as expected.

 v%FFVERSION is the [latest version](https://version.firefly-iii.org/).

 - [Download the latest release as a `zip` file](https://github.com/firefly-iii/firefly-iii/releases/download/v%FFVERSION/FireflyIII-v%FFVERSION.zip) from GitHub.